 Reading for Motivation, motivation for reading…..

 Following many recent attainment projects in developing literacy skills in learners, my next obvious ‘hunch’ was to explore the many avenues in motivating learners to read.
-Historically good readers tend to possess strong phonological awareness and applying this skill confidently and fluently linking reading to their own experiences.
+Historically good readers tend to possess strong phonological awareness and apply this skill confidently and fluently link reading to their own experiences.

 Learning to read is stimulated from birth when pre-school children are exposed to stimulating literacy development patterns that recognise the alphabetic principles building on grammatical and syntactical skills.
 This leads to positive engagement in vocabulary knowledge and how a child understands why they read and the awareness of literacy concepts available to them.